-The Fundamental Unit of Electric Charge (The Millikan Oil Drop Experiment)

-The Universal Gravitational Constant (The Cavendish Experiment)

-The Speed of Light (Foucault's Method)

-The Speed of Light (Ole Roemer's Method)

-Electron Spin Resonance

-The Hall Effect

-The Zeeman Effect

-Nuclear Spectroscopy of Materials

-The Index of Refraction of Air

-The Sodium Doublet

-The Mass of the Neutron
+The Fundamental Unit of Electric Charge (The Millikan Oil Drop Experiment) The Universal Gravitational Constant (The Cavendish Experiment) The Speed of Light (Foucault's Method) The Speed of Light (Ole Roemer's Method) Electron Spin Resonance The Hall Effect The Zeeman Effect Nuclear Spectroscopy of Materials The Index of Refraction of Air The Sodium Doublet The Mass of the Neutron

-&lt;sup>1This experiment requires training in the use of a telescope to time the eclipses of Io.

-&lt;sup>2This experiment requires as a pre-requisite successful completion of the half-life experiment.

-&lt;sup>3This experiment requires use of an excel spreadsheet maintained by Dr. Sudol.
+This experiment requires training in the safe handling of radioactive materials.
+This experiment requires use of an excel spreadsheet maintained by Dr. Sudol.
+This experiment is "undocumented."
+Ask Dr. Sudol to define the objective of the experiment.